dmuneras/pkcs7-cryptographer/README.md

   # encrypted_data is a PEM formatted string

-  # READ MESSAGE IN CLIENT
+  # DECRYPT AND VERIFY MESSAGE IN THE CLIENT
   # ----------------------------------------------------------------------------
   # Store of trusted certificates
   CA_STORE = OpenSSL::X509::Store.new